PathToLife/node-express-loadtest-experiment/README.md

 # Load Testing NodeJS.
 Worker Threads Experiment

-A benchmark script stresses the server (using [wrk](https://formulae.brew.sh/formula/wrk)) and runs a parallel curl to see if a standard api call returns.
+Worker Threads Experiment in Nodejs (express server).
 The server calculates fibonacci n=30 on every api call to `GET /prime/<single|worker>`.

+A benchmark script loads the server with ~100 requests to `GET /prime/<single|worker>` (using [wrk](https://formulae.brew.sh/formula/wrk)) and then calls a standard api in parallel.

-## Results
+## Result Summary

-API routes will timeout if we try to calculate fibonacci too much on the main event loop (100 concurrent requests).
-Use worker threads for computationally expensive operations.
+When underload with an unoptimized server, API routes will timeout if we try to calculate fibonacci too much on the main event loop (100 concurrent requests).
+Using worker threads is confirmed to be an viable solution for computationally expensive operations.
 The startup cost of worker threads does add an overhead, so consider experimenting with worker pools.

+Using worker threads does add complexity to the build cycle.
+Depending on project requirements (i.e. energy and hardware limitations in portable IoT device hubs), it may be beneficial to use more performant backend stacks in compiled languages.
+If deveploment cost leans towards nodejs, and worker-threads aren't performant enough, then exploration of C++ addons is also an option.

+## Appendix

+### Without Worker Threads
 ```
 $ ./benchmark.sh single